 But is it leading to better health care?
 Washington Post.August 31, 1999:Z10.

 Carey B. Many Web sites can skirt privacy law, confidentiality.
 Los Angeles Times.November 26, 2001:S3.

 Schorow S. Web sites may net useful wellness information.
 Boston Herald.January 23, 2002:Arts & Life section:45.

-Not Available.
 A Nation Online: How Americans Are Expanding Their Use of the Internet.
 Washington, DC: Dept of Commerce, National Telecommunications and

 Information Administration and Economics and Statistics Administration; February

 Fogel J, Albert SM, Schnabel F, Ditkoff BA, Neugut AI.
 Use of the Internet by women with breast cancer.
 J Med Internet Res.2002;4:E9.

 Borowitz SM, Wyatt JC.
 The origin, content, and workload of e-mail consultations.
 JAMA.1998;280:1321-1324.

 Eysenbach G, Diepgen TL.
 Responses to unsolicited patient e-mail requests for medical advice